The Gunny Sack

 What other kinds of Halloween cookies could I make?

 You could use this cookie dough to make plain sugar cookies and decorate them with buttercream frosting.
-Add M&M’s or Reese’s Pieces to the dough for a little crunch.
+Add M-n-M’s or Reese’s Pieces to the dough for a little crunch.
 Other ideas include mummies, skulls, candy corn, ghosts, and spider webs.

 How do you freeze cookie dough?

-Prepare the cookie dough as directed in the recipe but rather than placing the pans of cookies in the oven place them in the freezer for a couple of hours until hardened.
+Prepare the cookie dough as directed in the recipe, but rather than placing the pans of cookies in the oven, place them in the freezer for a couple of hours until hardened.
 Then, transfer them to an airtight container or freezer bag and store them in the freezer until ready to use.

 decorated Halloween cookies